Arvanitika: Writing system

 Texts in Arvanitika have survived in the private correspondence between Arvanites who used the dialect.
 Such is the correspondence of Ioannis Orlandos with Georgios Kountouriotis and other letters by members of the Kountouriotis family written in the Arvanitika of Hydra with Greek script.

 In public use, Arvanitika has been used in election pamphlets of Attica and Boeotia in the 19th century.
-These pamphlets were published in Greek and Arvanitika for the better propagation of party lines among Arvanites and to ease communication between non-Arvanite candidates who couldn't speak Arvanitika and Arvanite voters.
+These pamphlets were published in Greek and Arvanitika for the better propagation of party lines among Arvanites and to ease communication between non-Arvanite candidates who could not speak Arvanitika and Arvanite voters.